 How much will a LSSI Assessment or remediation cost me?

 There is no cost to you to assess or remediate eligible discharges.
-Program deductibles and co-payments do not apply to LSSI expenditures.
+Program deductibles and co-payments do not apply to LSSI expenditures (if a discharge is not closed under the LSSI funding process, any applicable deductible[s] will need to be paid once funding is resumed).
 In addition, the requirement for a property owner to complete a Limited Contamination Assessment Report (LCAR) in order to fulfill Petroleum Cleanup Participation Program (PCPP) eligibility is waived for participation under the LSSI.
 If during the course of the LSSI assessment or remediation, it is determined that additional funds over and above the allowable assessment ($35,000) or remediation ($35,000) funding caps, the property owner may choose to contribute funding to complete those phases in an effort to reach closure.
 Discharges addressed in consent orders, settlement agreements or Site Rehabilitation Funding Allocation (SRFA) agreements will be handled on a case-by-case basis and will be subject to the terms of the respective document.

 If you have any questions or comments concerning LSSI, please contact Graham Witt at 850-222-6446, ext.
 5001, or Felicia Mizener at 850-245-8893.